 - Take a photo(s) of the current space to be used as a “before” photo.

-- Complete the online Application Form including the “before” photo(s).
+- Complete the online Application Form and upload the “before” photo(s).
 Also upload design concept/plan if applicable.

 - Application will be reviewed and staff will contact you within 10 days of receiving the application and photo.